 This is an interdisciplinary postgraduate diploma, which draws on feminist theory, scholarship and politics to develop new and more profound understandings of gender relations and of women's historical and contemporary experiences.
-Women's Studies critically explores the construction of power relations through the interaction of gender, class, sexuality, ethnicity and social forces, and challenges inequalities through rigorous analysis.
+Women's Studies critically explores the construction of power relations through the interaction of gender, class, sexuality, ethnicity and other social forces, and challenges inequalities through rigorous analysis.

-Applicants will normally be required to hold a university degree.
+Applicants will normally be required to hold a university degree, although applicants with other equivalent qualifications will also be considered.
 Successful completion of the diploma with honours qualifies for admission to the MA in Women's Studies.